ivonunes/plumekit/docs/mailer.md

 # Mailer

-Transactional email is a portable capability, alongside the database, KV, object storage and the rest.
+Transactional email is a portable capability in PlumeKit, alongside the database, KV, object storage and the rest.
 Your app builds an `EmailMessage` and hands it to the mailer binding; the adapter configured for the target decides how it is actually delivered.
 The protocol names no provider and no transport, so the same send runs unchanged on the native server and the Cloudflare Worker.

 ## Enabling the capability